pulumi/docs/content/blog/build-publish-containers-iac/index.md

 #### Authenticate with Temporary ECR Access Token

-Next, we will need to generate authentication information to access the repository, in preparation for building and publishing our image.
-ECR supports doing this multiple different ways, however, here we will demonstrate generating a temporary access token:
+Next, we will need to generate authentication information to access the repository to build and publish our image.
+ECR supports this in multiple different ways; however, here, we will demonstrate generating a temporary access token:

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}